-When the student enters the school, concerns may arise about behaviour and/ or learning need including concerns linked to mental health.
-Form teachers, Heads of Year and subject teachers, often refer them to the SENCo.

-SEND profiles are drawn up to inform all staff of an individual student's need.
-Students with high level needs may have additional targets included on the SEND profile linked to specialist interventions.
+During a student's time at UHS concerns may arise about behaviour and/ or learning need including concerns linked to mental health.
+Form teachers, Heads of Year, subject teachers and pastoral support workers often refer students to the SENDCo.
+In the first instant, the SEND team work to ensure Quality First Teaching in the classroom and to identify if the needs of the student can be met at a universal level.
+Where this is not applicable, further analysis and consultation with the student, parents/carers and other professionals is sought.
+If it is appropriate to place the student on the SEND register a SEND profile is drawn up to inform all staff of the student's need.
+Students with substantial needs may have additional targets included on the SEND profile linked to specialist interventions.
 Students with specialist intervention targets and with EHCP plans will be reviewed each term with the parents and student.
 Students with Educational Health Care Plans will have a formal annual review of their plan when all involved professionals will be invited to attend.
 Students are encouraged to participate in the review and target setting process.

-A SEND profile is written for students on the SEND register, except those with identified mental health issues (SEMH).
+A SEND provision map is written for students on the SEND register, except some of those with identified mental health issues (SEMH).
 For these students, due to the confidential nature of the need, a profile is not available but relevant information to support the student is shared as appropriate and with parental/student permission.
-All other SEND student profiles are amended as and when appropriate, but may stay the same for a longer period of time if needs do not alter.
+All other SEND student provision maps are amended as and when appropriate but may stay the same for a longer period of time if needs do not alter.
 It is a tool to guide and support teachers, parents and students on how best to support the learning of the specific student.
 This profile does not have specific targets.
-This profile is written by the parent and student in conjunction with the SENCo.
+This provision map is written by the parent and student in conjunction with a member of the SEND leadership team.

-Where a student develops learning needs during her time at Ursuline in a particular subject area the subject teacher will discuss the student's needs with the SENCo who will then take appropriate action.
+Where a student develops learning needs during their time at Ursuline High School in a particular subject area the subject teacher will discuss the student's needs with the SENDCo who will then take appropriate action.

-The SENCo is also closely involved with Heads of Year and Heads of Faculty with identifying and placing specific students in the appropriate population, form and set.
+The SENDCo is also closely involved with Heads of Year and Heads of Faculty with identifying and placing specific students in the appropriate population, form and set.

-2.3 Arrangements for providing SEN students access to the National Curriculum
+2.3 Arrangements for providing SEND students access to the National Curriculum

 All students at Ursuline have appropriate access to a broad and balanced curriculum within the classroom setting.
-All teachers differentiate teaching material to meet individual student needs in line with the SEN profile.
+All teachers differentiate teaching material to meet individual student needs in line with the SEND Provision map.
+If a student requires intervention withdrawal sessions, this will be done on a half termly basis.
+This ensures all students have full access to a broad and balanced curriculum.
+Any work missed will be supported by subject teachers and TA support at homework club to assist with catch up.